Depo-Provera Shots Triple Meningioma Brain Tumor Risks After Just One Year: Study

 Annual Depo-Provera Injections Linked to 3x Meningioma Risk

 According to the findings, women who received the Depo-Provera shot for at least a year faced 3.55 times the risk of developing a meningioma than their oral contraceptive counterparts.
-They determined that for every 1,111 women receiving Depo shots, one would experience a meningioma.

 “Recently, the European Medicines Agency has recommended the addition of meningioma as a warning in the drug’s label.
 However, to date, a label change has not taken place by the Food and Drug Administration,” Etminan’s team concluded.
 “Our study adds to the existing body of evidence that MPA can increase the risk of meningioma.
 We believe the results of this study further warrants the need to alert women about this serious, albeit rare adverse event.”

-Depo-Provera Brain Tumor Lawsuits
+February 2025 Depo-Provera Brain Tumor Lawsuit Update

+The parties presented their arguments to the JPML last week, and a decision is pending.
 If the JPML agrees to consolidate the lawsuits into a Depo-Provera MDL, all current and future claims will be transferred to one judge for coordinated discovery, pretrial motions and potentially a series of early bellwether test cases.

 However, if the parties fail to reach Depo-Provera brain tumor settlements or another resolution for the litigation after all pretrial proceedings are concluded, each individual lawsuit may later be remanded back to the U.S. District Court where it was initially filed for an individual trial in the future.